Manalelaidouni/manalelaidouni.github.io/_posts/2019-10-04-Object-detection-metrics.md

 <br />

-Similarly, recall ranges from 0 to 1, a high recall score means that the most ground truth objects were detected.
+Similarly, recall ranges from 0 to 1 where a high recall score means that most ground truth objects were detected.
 E.g, recall =0.6, implies that the model detects 60% of the objects correctly.

 <br />